"Wait...You're leaving, too?"

 Your job in these meetings is to understand their issues and help create ways to resolve them by listening and asking questions.
 Then work together to make changes based on what you learn to improve their work life.

-If you're looking for some ideas on the kinds of questions to ask, here's a comprehensive list of one-on-one questions.
+If you're looking for some ideas on the kinds of questions to ask, here's a comprehensive list of one-on-one questions to ask.

 Takeaway: One-on-ones are all about them.
 Come with questions and an eagerness to understand their point of view, so you can fix what's causing your employee turnover.